Tuesday, July 6, 2010

 On farms or other working class environments, high tea would be the traditional, substantial meal eaten by the workers immediately after nightfall, and would combine afternoon tea with the main evening meal.
 Tea was still served, but there would also be meats, fish or eggs, cheese, bread and butter, and sometimes, cake.

-there are few hours in life more agreeable than the hour dedicated to the
+There are few hours in life more agreeable than the hour dedicated to the

 ceremony known as afternoon tea.